Sharma, Rahane help India hit back after early wobble

 Sharma, on 117, combined with Ajinkya Rahane, on 83, to put on an unbeaten 185-run stand after the hosts were wobbling at 39-3 following their decision to bat first in Ranchi.

-"The duo batted really well.
-There was a bit of moisture early on.
-Wicket was doing something," said India's batting coach Vikram Rathour.

-"They also bowled in better areas but recovery was phenomenal.
-Both of them batted really well and post-lunch the wicket eased a bit.
-We should catch this."

-Kagiso Rabada got two early scalps in a fiery morning spell and fellow paceman Anrich Nortje claimed his maiden Test wicket after he trapped India skipper Virat Kohli lbw for 12.
+Kagiso Rabada got two early scalps and fellow paceman Anrich Nortje claimed his maiden Test wicket after he trapped India skipper Virat Kohli lbw for 12.

 Sharma, who hit twin centuries in his debut game as an opening batsman at the start of the series, then steadied the innings along with Rahane, who completed his 21st Test fifty.